jgmuchiri/labs-engineering-standards/docs/topics/code-quality.md

 Exceptions:

+- The following types of repositories are excluded from this standard:
+    - Data science repos containing only Jupyter Notebooks
+    - Static websites not containing any code
+- The following code can be excluded from your test coverage percentage:
+    - Test code
-- None
+    - Data migration code

 ---

-## (CQ-300) Code Cleanliness
+## (CQ-120) Code Cleanliness

 When code is no longer wanted, delete it.
 Never commit commented out code.

-PRs should not be approved when these comments are found.
+Pull requests should not be approved until these comments have been removed.

 Rationale: